What is Crowded?

-To access the submission system you must either subscribe to the magazine or submit a story at least 500 words in length.
+To access the submission system you must submit a story at least 500 words in length.
 You will receive an email when your account has been activated and you can access the system.

 How do the Stream 1 ratings work?

 Another good question.
 It's a four-star system, with a "free comment" section.
 When you read a story, you will be asked—at minimum—to rate it one through four stars, and make any comments you think are appropriate.
 Ratings are blind.
 You will not know who wrote the story you are rating, and you will not know your story's rating until the reading period is over.